Course Outline

 Topics

-• string operations
+• String operations

-• filtering and transforming data
+• Filtering and transforming data

 Regular expressions (regex)

-• log parsing
+• Parsing log data

 Replacing shell pipelines